DevExpress/dataprocessingapi-mvp-example/README.md

 # DevExpress Data Processing API (MVP)

 > DevExpress Data Processing API is a prototype (MVP) of a new product and is therefore not yet a part of the DevExpress product line.
+The prototype supports only v21.2 and is not production-ready.
+Use it at your own risk.

 **DevExpress Data Processing API** is a .NET library that allows you to convert your data (including ETL and data analysis) into usable and desired form.